Skip to main content

 We recently chatted with Liliane and her family.

 Liliane has epilepsy herself and she says having epilepsy means she has a super brain.
 She tells us she also has Polymicrogyria, which she says means she has more ‘wiggly bits on my brain than other people.’
-Her condition means she sometimes forget things easily and can get very tired.
+Her condition means she sometimes forgets things easily and can get very tired.

 She proudly tells us I do everything that everyone else does in Beavers and Cubs.
 I just have a volunteer to keep a special eye on me in case I stop and need a minute before carrying on.
 My absolute favourite ever thing is archery and tomahawk throwing.
 I love it when we do silly games, too.’